 Carbohydrate Cycling for Fat Loss and Lean Muscle Gains

 This is an example of a very beneficial carbohydrate cycling regimen that would allow you to slowly build lean muscle mass while reducing body fat for 8 weeks.

-To set this up perfectly assume that we are working out in the weight room 5 days per week (On our moderate carb days and our 1 high carbohydrate day).
-We then will be utilizing high Intensity interval training during 1 no carb day for maximum fat loss and on the other no carb day we will be resting.
+To set this up assume that we are working out in the weight room 5 days per week (during the moderate and high carb days).
+We then will be utilizing high-intensity interval training during a no carb day for maximum fat loss, and on the other no carb day we will be resting.

-0.25 grams of fat per lb of body weight
+- Protein: 0.25 grams per lb of body weight

 The biggest rule during your moderate carbohydrate days is your consumption of carbohydrates around your weight training workouts.
-We want to make sure we are consuming about 80 percent of our daily carbohydrates before, during and after our weight-training workout.
+We want to make sure we are consuming about 80% of our daily carbohydrates before, during, and after our weight-training workout.